 The perfect online destination for savvy shoppers, BaoBae has items from more than a dozen boutiques and designers, making it a one-stop-shop for everything a mum-to-be will need.
 Pay online through PayPal and your gift will be delivered to an address in Hong Kong within three working days.
 We love its baby hampers for an easy gift option.

 This Australian clothing line has spread across Asia to become a mainstay in Hong Kong.
 A go-to spot for clothing and toys for newborns, babies and beyond, this Sassy Mama favourite is sure to be a staple in any baby’s wardrobe.
 It also carries cute accessories, stuffed animals and sweet cards.

-Malabar Baby’s gorgeous line of organic muslin swaddles and hand-made baby bedding that will make you wish they came in sizes for adults!
-Inspired by cities, all of the bedding is painted by artists from around the globe and each product is handmade.
-The swaddles are our real soft spot because they come in fun designs (think avocados, carrots or parrots) that are perfect for mamas who are looking to avoid having everything be too “baby.”
+Malabar Baby’s gorgeous line of organic muslin swaddles and hand-made baby bedding will make you wish it came in adult sizes too!
+Artists from around the globe paint all of the bedding and each product is handmade.
+We have a real soft spot for the swaddles because they come in fun designs (think avocados, carrots or parrots) that are perfect for mamas who are looking to avoid baby-themed clichés.

 Malabar Baby, www.malabarbaby.com

 This store stands out for its stylish clothing and baby furniture.
 Many of its items fall perfectly into the gift category as they are whimsical and beautiful, as well as being a real treat for a mum to receive.

 Petit Bazaar, 9 Gough Street, Central, Hong Kong, 2544 2255

 Petit Bazaar, 80 Queen’s Road East, Wanchai, Hong Kong, 2528 0229, www.petit-bazaar.com